Skip to main content

 tip

-TL;DR: For best results, use the default combinators and operators or map your custom combinators/operators to the defaults with transformQuery.
+For best results, use default combinators and operators or map custom ones to defaults with transformQuery.

 {